Liza

 Liza's Story

 Liza, an approximate three-year old reservation mustang, came to AAE with Lola, another young reservation mustang, in mid-January, through collaboration with another rescue organization.
 Liza and Lola had been with a foster who didn't have adequate facilities for gentling mustangs.
-The two girls were unhandled/unhalterable, they had no adoption interest, and there were no other fosters available to help.
+The two girls were unhandled/unhalterable, they had no adoption interest with the other organization, and they had no other fosters available to help.
 They weren't making any forward progress with gentling, and as a result, the girls had not had any basic care (e.g. vet, dental, hoof care, vaccines, etc.).
 Liza was pregnant, estimated four to five months along, when she lost her foal (before coming to AAE).
 AAE was asked to assist with a transfer.
 Thankfully, AAE had several adoptions at the end of the year paving the way to help with these two girls and two other young reservation mustangs from a similar situation.

 Liza is a gorgeous filly, and a bit more challenging one.
 After quarantine and once the heavy rains let up, she was fourth in line of the four new mustangs that we had a chance to spend some quality time with.
 In comparison to the other's, she was not been as quick to trust.
 She was not quite willing to accept a halter.
-With a slow, quiet hand, she accepted touch across the upper part of her body, and eventually was willing to be haltered, but was weary of too much movement.
-Though her progress is less quick than the others, she's trying to understand everything that's asked of her, she is making progress, and she will have her spa day, soon.
-(She needs her hooves trimmed desperately!).
+With a slow, quiet hand, she accepted touch across the upper part of her body, and she was eventually willing to be haltered...from the right side, but she was very weary of too much movement.
+Though her progress was less quick than the others, she tries hard to understand everything that's asked of her, she is making progress.
+She was dewormed and had a rough trim in preparation for a little adventure.

-Liza recently returned from the Monty Roberts International Learning Center to participate as a student project in the 15-day Advance Course of Horsemanship where she went through the starting process: trust building, introducing tack, including a surcingle, longlining, and a saddle introduction.
+Liza went on a staycation with several of the fillies to the Monty Roberts International Learning Center to participate as a student project in the 15-day Advance Course of Horsemanship.
+With a student, she went through the starting process: trust building, introducing tack, including a surcingle, longlining, and a saddle introduction.
 It was a wonderful learning opportunity for her, and though she didn't progress as quickly as the other girls in the group, she came back to AAE with new skills and experiences.
-She still lacks confidence, and she needs a patient person, but she's beginning to approach and accept human touch in a large space, and she's halterable in a smaller space.
+She was able to have her much needed spa day (hoof and dental care, vaccines, and she got a microchip).
+Liza's confidence is growing.
+She can be haltered in the pasture, but she's selective with who she allows into here circle.
+She can be testy if she's not confident with an approaching human (one she doesn't know).
+She needs a patient but confident and experienced person to continue trust-building and grow her confidence.
+Liza is a smart lil' gal.
+She's halterable (if she knows you), she leads, and she stands quietly for the farrier and vet, but she still needs a quiet approach and gentle hand.

-Liza will available for adoption after her spa day later this month.
-Liza will be looking for a home with an experienced person to continue her learning and progress as she matures.
+Liza is available for adoption.
+She is looking for a home with a mustang-experienced person to continue her learning and progress as she matures.

 Liza is a gorgeous filly, and a bit more challenging one.
 After quarantine and once the heavy rains let up, she was fourth in line of the four new mustangs that we had a chance to spend some quality time with.
 In comparison to the other's, she was not been as quick to trust.
 She was not quite willing to accept a halter.
-With a slow, quiet hand, she accepted touch across the upper part of her body, and eventually was willing to be haltered, but was weary of too much movement.
-Though her progress is less quick than the others, she's trying to understand everything that's asked of her, she is making progress, and she will have her spa day, soon.
-(She needs her hooves trimmed desperately!).
+With a slow, quiet hand, she accepted touch across the upper part of her body, and she was eventually willing to be haltered...from the right side, but she was very weary of too much movement.
+Though her progress was less quick than the others, she tries hard to understand everything that's asked of her, she is making progress.
+She was dewormed and had a rough trim in preparation for a little adventure.

-Liza recently returned from the Monty Roberts International Learning Center to participate as a student project in the 15-day Advance Course of Horsemanship where she went through the starting process: trust building, introducing tack, including a surcingle, longlining, and a saddle introduction.
+Liza went on a staycation with several of the fillies to the Monty Roberts International Learning Center to participate as a student project in the 15-day Advance Course of Horsemanship.
+With a student, she went through the starting process: trust building, introducing tack, including a surcingle, longlining, and a saddle introduction.
 It was a wonderful learning opportunity for her, and though she didn't progress as quickly as the other girls in the group, she came back to AAE with new skills and experiences.
-She still lacks confidence, and she needs a patient person, but she's beginning to approach and accept human touch in a large space, and she's halterable in a smaller space.
+She was able to have her much needed spa day (hoof and dental care, vaccines, and she got a microchip).
+Liza's confidence is growing.
+She can be haltered in the pasture, but she's selective with who she allows into here circle.
+She can be testy if she's not confident with an approaching human (one she doesn't know).
+She needs a patient but confident and experienced person to continue trust-building and grow her confidence.
+Liza is a smart lil' gal.
+She's halterable (if she knows you), she leads, and she stands quietly for the farrier and vet, but she still needs a quiet approach and gentle hand.

-Liza will available for adoption after her spa day later this month.
-Liza will be looking for a home with an experienced person to continue her learning and progress as she matures.
+Liza is available for adoption.
+She is looking for a home with a mustang-experienced person to continue her learning and progress as she matures.